bleskomat/bleskomat-diy/README.md

 * [Czech Republic](docs/parts-lists/czech-republic.md)
 * [USA](docs/parts-lists/usa.md)

 If you'd like you add your own list, please create a pull-request using [this template](docs/parts-lists/TEMPLATE.md) as a guide.
+Links with referral codes will not be accepted.

 ### Software Requirements